Click on a state in the map or select one from the dropdown list to see state information.

 Program Title: Missouri Assistive Technology (MoAT)

-MoAT supports a network of device recycling programs at nine independent living centers throughout the state to provide recycled durable medical equipment, aids for daily living and other equipment.
-In addition, MoAT provides an online statewide equipment exchange program, Swap 'N Shop.
+MoAT supports a statewide network of device recycling programs that provide gently used durable medical equipment and assistive devices to individuals and organizations at little to no cost.
+MoAT also operates an online equipment exchange program, Swap 'N Shop.
 The program allows prospective buyers to search listings of available equipment for sale throughout the state as well as in neighboring states.

 Lead Agency: Mississippi Department of Rehabilitation Services